rosie-s/courses/Udacity/02_IntroToComputerScience/Notes/04_Lesson3_Notes.md

 ```

 ## Aliasing
-2 different ways to refer to the same object
+2 different ways to refer to the same object:
 - If 2 variable names (p , q) refer to the same object, any change made to the object p refers to also affects
 the value that q refers to.
 - If the value in the first position of p is changed, that also changes the value q refers to.